Rei-SwitchBot/faq/en-us/Bot.md

 3．

-Please follow the steps below to turn on the Cloud Service for your SwitchBot Bot (up to SwitchBot App V8.8):
+Please follow the steps below to turn on the Third-party Service for your SwitchBot Bot (up to SwitchBot App V8.8):

 Launch the SwitchBot App.

 Tap the relevant SwitchBot Bot.

-Turn on the "Cloud Services" in the Settings screen.
+Turn on the "Third-party Services" in the Settings screen.

 Note: